In this section, we’ll map out the different components of an Adobe Portfolio site. We’ll use the Andreas theme as an example.

 Image 3: Page View (Bottom)

-Located at the bottom of a Page, Other Pages navigates visitors to other Pages within the Gallery you’re currently viewing.
-Remember, in this example, we’ve started in the "work" Gallery, and we’re viewing the Page At Night 4.
-At Night 2, Iceland Road Trip, and Modern World 1are also Pages included in the "work" Gallery.
+Located at the bottom of a Page, Other Pages navigates visitors to other Pages within the Collection you’re currently viewing.
+Remember, in this example, we’ve started in the "work" Collection, and we’re viewing the Page At Night 4.
+At Night 2, Iceland Road Trip, and Modern World 1are also Pages included in the "work" Collection.